-As a brand new mom, I swore up and down I wouldn’t let my child watch t.v. until she was in elementary school.
+As a brand new mom, I swore I wouldn’t let my child watch TV until she was in elementary school.
 It rots the brain, I said.
 It’s not good for kids, I said.
-My child will be content playing with blocks and drawing on a chalkboard, I said.
+I said my child would be content playing with blocks and drawing on a chalkboard.
 And the Universe laughed and laughed.
-I soon learned that sometimes, our best intentions fly out the window when you haven’t slept in three years, and you just need 30 minutes to drink your coffee and fold some laundry.
-In desperation, I went in search of the best educational cartoon shows for toddlers.
+I soon learned that sometimes, our best intentions fly out the window when you haven’t slept in three years and you just need 30 minutes to drink your coffee and fold some laundry.
+Desperate, I searched for the best educational cartoon shows for toddlers.
 And, I have to say, I don’t regret letting my kids watch them.

 I still think that mindless kid shows are not good for any child.
 But educational cartoons are, honestly, really helpful for tired, busy moms as well as inquisitive, sponge-brained children.
 My babies have learned a LOT from watching these shows, and I will forever be grateful for the sporadic 30 minutes a day I got ALL TO MYSELF.
 If you’re looking for some great educational programs for your toddler, this list is for you!